- Travel from central London to Greenwich by riverboat, train, Tube and DLR.

 - Greenwich is only 25 minutes away from St Paul’s Cathedral by train.

-- North Greenwich is just 20 minutes from Bond Street’s luxury boutiques by Tube.
+- Designer shopping at ICON Outlet in North Greenwich is just 20 minutes from Bond Street’s luxury boutiques by Tube.

 - Visit beautiful Greenwich from The Monument in the City of London in less than 30 minutes by DLR.